 Not every elite athlete is explosive, as there's a difference between the two.
 Oladipo's explosiveness allows him to finish above the rim and convert in traffic with ease.

 Instead of having to adjust mid-air or take a difficult floater or layup, Oladipo's upward explosiveness leads to a slam over a helpless defender:

 As a slasher, Oladipo has a good feel for when to cut and what route to take.
 Without the ball in his hands, Oladipo moves with purpose.
 When the time is right, he's able to catch, gather and finish on the move, and does so with speed and balance.

-Oladipo never had much of a jump shot, which is why his 51.1 percent mark from downtown is so eye-opening.
-He's making nearly a three-pointer a game, understanding his limitations and only attempting open opportunities.
-From the numbers, you can tell that he's converting them with incredible consistency.
+Oladipo never had much of a jump shot, which is why his 44.1 percent mark from downtown is so eye-opening.
+He nearly made a three-pointer a game, understanding his limitations and only attempting open opportunities.

 This is going to be huge for him moving forward, as NBA defenders will have to respect the jumper, which leads to better spacing and more driving lanes.